Destroy Me

 "Destroy Me" is the fourth single by the anonymous, masked English metal band President.
 It was released on 4 September 2025, accompanied by a music video.

 Composition and lyrics

-Rock Sound called it "powerful," noting a blending of emo-rap verses and a post-hardcore breakdown.
+"Destroy Me" combines elements of emo rap, post-hardcore and electronic metal.
+Rock Sound highlighted its emo-rap-influenced verses and post-hardcore breakdown, while Metal Hammer noted its blend of electronica, alternative metal and anthemic hooks.

+Lyrically, the song centers on emotional collapse and the desire to escape a destructive situation.
+The President described it as reflecting his "lowest ebb" and wanting to find a way out.

 Music video

 The official music video premiered alongside the single on 4 September 2025.
 The music video takes place in an empty venue where the band performs alongside flashing neon lights and lyrics on the screen.

-Live performances
+Live performance

-"Destroy Me" was part of President's live debut set at Download Festival on 15 June 2025, Rock Sound has described it as a fan-favorite.
+"Destroy Me" was part of President's live debut set at Download Festival on 15 June 2025.
+Rock Sound has described it as a fan-favorite.
+The song was also included in the band's performance at Rockfield Studios.